Claussss/DeepLense-Regression/README.md

 | mmap_mode | Use the flag if you cannot fit the whole dataset in the RAM |

 ### Inference
+The script takes path to images and outputs predicted mass densities as a .npy file in the output directory.
 ```bash
 python inference.py --path_to_images '/images.npy'
                        --path_to_weights '/weights.pth'